Explore-Share logo and link to home

 The best time to climb Matterhorn is in the summer months, from June to September.

-If you need accommodation in Zermatt, here are some places recommended by local guide Guy:
+If you need accommodation in Zermatt, here are some places recommended by some of the local guides:

 2) ROUTES